abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 and hearing what that mind is saying.
 What’s it coming up with?
 Is it the feeling of being unfairly treated, slighted, left out, or ignored?
-Can we hear the mind’s cry of righteous indignation, *So what am I, chopped liver?!* We receptively listen to the affronted, hurt, wounded, abandoned, irritated feelings, and hear the mind coming up with the reactions and thought processes that follow those feelings.
+Can we hear the mind’s cry of righteous indignation, *So what am I, chopped liver?* We receptively listen to the affronted, hurt, wounded, abandoned, irritated feelings, and hear the mind coming up with the reactions and thought processes that follow those feelings.
 We are simply allowing this experience to be known—this narrow, painful,